semanticarts/gist/docs/gistStyleGuide.md

 - The name of the instance, with spaces and hyphens replaced by underscores (no camelcasing) and only alphanumeric characters and underscores allowed.
 - Leave case as it is,

 A *rigid* class is one that the instance inherently belongs; it is part of the essence of the object, which would not be the same object if it did not belong to this class.
 A non-rigid class may be temporary and/or express a role or relationship; for example, `Patient`, `Employee`, `Spouse`.
-The notion of rigid classes originates in [OntoClean](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.99.7618&rep=rep1&type=pdf).
+The notion of rigid classes originates in [OntoClean](https://www.researchgate.net/publication/226934944_An_Overview_of_OntoClean).

 The *most specific rigid* class is the rigid class that the instance most directly belongs to.

 For example, given the class hierarchy `Living Thing` > `Person` > `Professor`, where the first two classes are rigid and the third is not, the name for Sir Tim Berners-Lee is `_Person_Sir_Tim_Berners_Lee`.

 Exceptions to this guideline arise may arise in IRI minting during data transformation.
 Based on how the data is presented, it is often difficult or cumbersome to know the most specific type of an instance, so one can fall back on a higher-level class.
-E.g., `_Magnitude_` rather than `_Duration_`.
+E.g., when processing a table of organizations, it may not be possible to know which are governmental organizations, so the infix `_Organization_` can be used throughout.

 Note: As of version 12.0.0, gist itself does not itself follow the infix convention, though it does use the leading underscore.
 This is under consideration for a future update.